Dmitry16/llop-art/README.md

 # SoluTecs
-This is a custom WordPress theme for SoluTecs.biz
+This is a custom WordPress theme for LLOP ART
 # llop-art